moe01324/home_automation/readme.md

 ## UI / Lovelace

 The UI config is available in the folder /haconfig_gh/.
+MUST have: HACS. https://community.home-assistant.io/t/custom-component-hacs/121727 To manage all custom components.

 ### Themes
 All Themes are installed via HACS.